 The study of significant concepts in dance from preliterate societies to the present.
 Various functions of dance as art, ritual, and social activity, and their developments as spectacle and entertainment, are considered.
 In addition, the dance cultures of India, China, Bali, and Japan are compared to those in the western hemisphere, and are examined in relation to the social environment in which they exist.
-Attendance at dance performances is required and individ-
+Attendance at dance performances is required and individual class projects are assigned.